WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This helps you to judge weather there are privacy concerns when sending a specific coin to some specific receiver.

 ![](/ReceiveLabelingRequired.png)

+An example of a good label:

+`June 20 - $400 from Coinbase, primary account`

+`June 7 - 0.2 BTC Received from Bob via Bisq`
 :::

 :::details